 What is Delta Lake?

-Delta Lake is the optimized storage layer that provides the foundation for storing data and tables in the Databricks Lakehouse Platform.
+Delta Lake is the optimized storage layer that provides the foundation for storing data and tables in the Databricks lakehouse.
 Delta Lake is open source software that extends Parquet data files with a file-based transaction log for ACID transactions and scalable metadata handling.
 Delta Lake is fully compatible with Apache Spark APIs, and was developed for tight integration with Structured Streaming, allowing you to easily use a single copy of data for both batch and streaming operations and providing incremental processing at scale.

 Delta Lake is the default storage format for all operations on Azure Databricks.
 Unless otherwise specified, all tables on Azure Databricks are Delta tables.
 Databricks originally developed the Delta Lake protocol and continues to actively contribute to the open source project.
-Many of the optimizations and products in the Databricks Lakehouse Platform build upon the guarantees provided by Apache Spark and Delta Lake.
+Many of the optimizations and products in the Databricks platform build upon the guarantees provided by Apache Spark and Delta Lake.
 For information on optimizations on Azure Databricks, see Optimization recommendations on Azure Databricks.

 For reference information on Delta Lake SQL commands, see Delta Lake statements.